emagiz/emdocs/mds/howto/upgrade-to-eMagiz5.md

 In order to upgrade to eMagiz5, 4 conditions must be met:

 2.1) Spring Integration 4: It is recommended that all flows have the value of the build number higher or equal to 32.
-All flows with a build number 22 or lower are not going to be able to upgrade and the ones between 22 and 32 are more errorprone.
+All flows with a build number 22 or lower are not going to be able to upgrade and the ones between 22 and 32 are more error prone.
 Firstly test your flows and then update them!

 2.2) enable the Releases functionality in the deploy phase (this can be done by contacting your partner contact): you need to have this new way of deploying enabled in order to firstly make a release of the create phase containing only the flows which are currently running on production (be careful to have only what is correctly running on production) in order to have a safe eMagiz4 backup prior to the migration in case there will be any problems while upgrading to eMagiz5.